 - Meet the friendly locals at Seal Bay – home to the third-largest colony of Australian sea lions in the world.

 The ‘hub’ of the island, Kingscote is home to a number of shops, facilities and hotels.

-The nearby attractions of Island Pure Sheep Dairy, Clifford’s Honey Farm and wineries make this an easy base for the island.
+The nearby attractions of Clifford’s Honey Farm, wineries and gorgeous North Coast swimming beaches make this an easy base for the island.